avraal/BizarreTale/README.md

 # BizarreTale
 Simple constructor for gamedev
 Guide for using BizarreTale Editor v.
-0.2
+0.2 (deprecated)

 ## How to create a Singleton object:
 ```c++